mouhebba/CyberClan/README.md

 Manage their calendar/tasks.
 Search for doctors, meds and pharamcies.
 Read the latest articles about the news in the medical field with the ability to comment and add feedbacks.
-Allow the chatbot to guide you to the right place.
+Allow the ChatBot to guide you to the right place.
+Purchase/Visualize recommended videos uploaded by coaches and doctors.

+Symfony 4 was used for this application with Bootstrap.